cjisonline/DONAID/README.md

 5. [CONTACT](#paragraph5)

-## I. Stpes to run app on iOS simulator <a name="paragraph1"></a>
+## I. Steps to run app on iOS simulator <a name="paragraph1"></a>

 Download XCode first, open it and select from the dropdown the device you want to use, then close Xcode.
 Make sure Cocoapods is installed on your Macbook( terminal command: sudo install gem cocoapods ), and Rosetta also( TYPE THIS COMMAND IN VSCODE TERMINAL IN YOUR PROJECT: `softwareupdate --install-rosetta --agree-to-license`

-I would prefer using VSCODE instead of Android Studio on macbook, but XCODE IS NECESSARY.
+Using VSCODE instead of Android Studio on Macbook is preferred, but XCode is necessary.

 ### On M1 chip Macbook only: